 No Show - All cost of activity reserved will be charged.

 Guests will need to provide a current valid credit card to reserve their booking.

 Guests agree that all information given for the booking are true and correct.

-Activities can be paid by credit card or cash on arrival.
+Activities must be paid for in advance by credit card or cash on arrival.

 What equipment is provided?

 We will provide mask, fins and snorkel, but feel free to bring and use your own.